Commissioner Sonna Singleton Gregory

 Commissioner Sonna Singleton Gregory was first elected to serve the citizens of District 1 in August 2006.
-After being sworn into office in January 2007, Commissioner Singleton Gregory immediately went to work to educate herself more on the roles and responsibilities of a commissioner.
+After taking office in January 2007, Commissioner Singleton Gregory immediately went to work to educate herself more on the roles and responsibilities of a commissioner.
 She completed the necessary classes sponsored by the Association of County Commissioners of Georgia and within 10 months of taking office, completed the Carl Vinson Institute Training to become a Certified County Commissioner.
 She is a member of the National Association of Counties Arts and Culture Committee and has served as Vice Chair.
 In her role on the Arts & Culture Commission, she has worked to bring awards and national recognition to Clayton County’s own Arts Clayton and other Clayton County arts programs.
 She is also a member of the Healthy Communities Committee and the Women of NACo.

-Now serving in her third term as District 1 commissioner, Commissioner Singleton Gregory, she sees the results of her early work on the SPLOST committee in the county but especially in the East Clayton Community.
-Because of the SPLOST , residents now enjoy the various activities at the Rhodenizer Recreation Center.
+Now serving in her fourth term as District 1 commissioner, Commissioner Singleton Gregory, she sees the results of her early work on the SPLOST committee in the county but especially in the East Clayton Community.
+Because of the SPLOST, residents now enjoy the various activities at the Rhodenizer Recreation Center.
 Parents enjoy having after school and summer camps close by at the Rhodenizer Recreation Center.
 Residents enjoy the indoor and outdoor walking trails in Rex Park.
 Residents enjoy the safety provided by the new police precinct on Anvil Block Road, the convenience of an animal adoption center and families are looking forward to the upcoming Northeast Senior Center to be built at Bouldercrest and Anvil Block Roads.
 The community enjoys better commutes to work and access with the widening of Anvil Block and Panola Roads.
 Residents continue to benefit from SPLOST with projects such as the Panola Road Beautification project, new capital projects, continued county roads and infrastructure improvements.

 Commissioner Singleton Gregory has worked hard to lower the unemployment rate in Clayton County and has built strong relationships in the business community.
-Her efforts have resulted in bringing thousands of jobs to the community with; Quik Trip Kitchens, Castellini Foods and a soon to be completed e-commerce center.
+Her efforts have resulted in bringing thousands of jobs to the community with; Quik Trip Kitchens, Castellini Foods and the e-commerce center.
 Commissioner Gregory is proud to have spearheaded all three of these businesses to locate and provide jobs for Clayton County citizens.
 She believes that “when we put citizens to work they can buy homes in our community, buy cars, join the PTA, get involved in our schools and become positively involved in our county.

 In another effort to create more local work opportunities, Commissioner Singleton Gregory is proud of her involvement in the development of the Clayton County Public Schools Firefighter Academy.
 In this program, a collaboration between the Board of Commissioners and the Clayton County Public Schools, students are able to complete training to be firefighter in high school.
 Upon graduation and age 18, the students will be eligible for hire by the Clayton County Fire Department where current yearly salaries range from low to mid $40 a year.